 We also have School Librarians who look after and manage the books within our library.

 Promoting of reading at our school by:

 - Access to high quality books

-- Displays around school
+- Displays around school and within the library

 - Classroom reading areas